Recommended Books On Acting To Level Up Your Skills

 Sanford Meisner on Acting by Sanford Meisner and Dennis Longwell

 If you hope to develop your skills in the Meisner Technique, look no further than opening this book.
-This novel, focusing on the creator of the Meisner Technique, Sanford Meisner, follows a class taught by the creative for over a year.
+This novel focuses on the creator of the Meisner Technique, Sanford Meisner, who follows a class taught by the creative for over a year.

 Longwell starts the book by illustrating the measure of Meisner’s presence as the teacher and how powerful the acting classes were.
 The book discusses various acting exercises such as preparation, improvising, how to connect yourself to the part you have, and more.